 - Was the real estate in Country Z located principally in rural areas or was it located in more urban communities? - Could the bankruptcies in Country Z have been prevented by a private bailout plan by the nation's banks? - Does Country Y currently have any laws on its books regarding margin loans? - Are there business ties and connections between Country Y and Country Z? - Were there other factors in the case of Country Y that would make the comparison with Country Z less meaningful? - 18.
-Rules governing participation in a new extreme sports fantasy camp require that applicants should be physically fit enough to endure the demanding activities in which they will be engaging. - that applicants should be physically fit enough to endure the demanding - that applicants be physically fit enough to endure the demanding - o applicants should have enough physical fitness to allow enduring the demands of - o applicants are physically fit enough as to endure the demands of - physical fitness in applicants, enough for endurance of demanding suffered a massive toad infestation. discouraging suffered from a massive toad infestation and discouraged suffered a massive infestation of toads, which discouraged
+Rules governing participation in a new extreme sports fantasy camp require that applicants should be physically fit enough to endure the demanding activities in which they will be engaging. - that applicants should be physically fit enough to endure the demanding - that applicants be physically fit enough to endure the demanding - applicants should have enough physical fitness to allow enduring the demands of - applicants are physically fit enough as to endure the demands of - physical fitness in applicants, enough for endurance of demanding suffered a massive toad infestation. discouraging suffered from a massive toad infestation and discouraged suffered a massive infestation of toads, which discouraged was suffering a massive infestation of toads and discouraging had suffered from a massive toad infestation and this discouraged